Mungo people: History and geography

-The Mungo share no singular origin story.
+The Mungo share no singular origin story, but there are two major theories.

 Some claim the same history as the Duala and Limba, descending from a man named Mbedi.
-From a place called Piti (northeast of Douala), Mbedi's sons Ewale and Dibongo migrated south toward the Cameroon coast. while others trace their ancestry to a man named Lokula who migrated east from near Efik territory in modern-day Nigeria.
+From a place called Piti (northeast of Douala), Mbedi's sons Ewale and Dibongo migrated south toward the Cameroon coast.
+Others trace their ancestry to a man named Lokula who migrated east from near Efik territory in modern-day Nigeria.
 The former tradition seems more likely, however, and the Nigerian story possibly indicates that later settlers entered Limba country from Efik territories at some point and assimilated.

 By the 16th century, the Duala had become the leading traders in Cameroon.
-The Mungo provided goods and slaves to the Duala in exchange for goods obtained from the Europeans, such as alcohol, gunpowder, guns, mirrors, shoes, textiles, and tools.
+The Mungo provided goods and slaves to the Duala in exchange for goods obtained from the Europeans, such as alcohol, gunpowder, guns, mirrors, shoes, textiles and tools.

-In 1918, Germany lost World War I, and her colonies became mandates of the League of Nations.
+In 1918, Germany lost World War I and its colonies became mandates of the League of Nations.
 Great Britain and France split the administration of the Kameruns, partitioning the Cameroonian Littoral.
 The Mungo were divided in two.